Planning on changing your old garbage disposal?

 When the disposal can reduce the waste into light, small particles, waste can go through the drain much easier, keeping your septic system clean and free from sludge.

-It should be noted that this should be used for light and medium applications.
+Note that you should only use this for light and medium applications.
 For heavy use, you might do well with garbage disposal with a larger motor.

 The unit also has stainless steel and Celcon sink flange, which keeps its natural form and prevent corrosion from occurring.
 Moreover, the garbage disposer has a lifetime corrosion warranty.